 Continental PremiumContact 6 review

-“More than 570 reviews from our customers have garnered this tyre an overall score of 4.6/5.
-Buyers have remarked upon the tyre’s noise levels and wet-grip performance.”
+"More than 670 reviews from customers have gained the Continental a 4.6/5 overall score.
+Buyers have remarked on the tyre’s low noise levels and responsive handling performance."

 - 1IntroductionWhat are the best tyres for your car?
 We test 10 tyres to see which is best

 - 2Hankook Ventus S1 evo3Well deserved win for Hankook, the Ventus S1 evo3 excelled in the wet

 - 3Michelin Pilot Sport 4Another second place for Michelin, this time with the Pilot Sport 4

 - 4Vredestein UltracThe Vredestein Ultrac takes third with great scores across almost every category

 - 5Bridgestone Turanza T005The Bridgestone Turanza T005's fuel economy is undoubtedly it's biggest selling point